dfrnt-labs/terminusdb-docs-static/src/app/docs/version-control-operations/page.md

 {% http-example method="GET" path="/api/document/admin/mydb/local/commit/abc123def456?type=Product&as_list=true" runnable=false /%}

 Replace `abc123def456` with an actual commit identifier from the log.
-The response shows the database state at that exact commit — no data was modified, you are simply looking at a snapshot.
+The response shows the database state at that exact commit — you did not modify anything, you are simply looking at a snapshot.

 ## Reset a branch